omerkadh/omerkadh.github.io/README.md

 ## Authors and Acknowledgments

-*This project uses the [Cayman Jekyll theme](https://github.com/pages-themes/cayman).
+-This project uses the [Cayman Jekyll theme](https://github.com/pages-themes/cayman).

-*Discussions in the README are based on the book, _Modern Technical Writing_ by Andrew Etter.
+-Discussions in the README are based on the book, _Modern Technical Writing_ by Andrew Etter.

 ## FAQ